 One hot June day, three friends decide there is nothing they would like to do more than to get away from London.
 A boating holiday with lots of fresh air and exercise would be just the very thing, or so their doctors tell them.
 So, after debating the merits of hotel or camp beds and what to pack, they set off on their voyage - a trip up the Thames from Henley to Oxford - but very quickly find themselves ill-equipped for the trials of riverbank life.

 Did You Know?

-Tom Stoppard had never read Jerome K. Jerome's famous novel when he was asked to adapt it for this TV movie.
-He claimed that this was actually a help, as "I didn't know which bits were supposed to be funny".
+Tom Stoppard had never read Jerome K. Jerome's famous novel when he was asked to adapt it for this television movie.
+He claimed that this was actually a help, as "I didn't know which bits were supposed to be funny."
 See more

 Maidenhead itself is too snobby to be pleasant.
 It is the haunt of the river swell and his overdressed female companion.
 It is the town of showy hotels, patronised chiefly by dudes and ballet girls.
 It is the witch's kitchen from which go forth those demons of the river-steam-launches.